-(a) Complete records shall be kept, and reports thereof made to the District, concerning the drilling, equipping and completion of all wells drilled.
+- (a) Complete records shall be kept, and reports thereof made to the District, concerning the drilling, equipping and completion of all wells drilled.
 Such records shall include an accurate driller's log, any electronic logs which have been made, and any additional data concerning the description of the well, its discharge rate, pumping test results, and equipment installed as may be required by the Board.
 Such reports shall be filed with the District at its office in White Deer, Texas, and through the Texas Department of Licensing and Regulation's State of Texas Well Report Submission and Retrieval System within 60 days after completion of the well.
 A driller of a water well exempted under Subsection (a) or (b) of Texas Water Code §36.117, as amended, shall be required to file the drilling log with the District.
-The owner of a well exempted under Subsection (a) or (b) of Texas Water Code §36.117 is required to register the well in accordance with District Rule 5.

-(b) No person shall produce water from any well hereafter drilled and equipped within the District, except that is necessary to the drilling and testing of such well and equipment unless, or until, the District has been furnished an accurate driller's log, any electric log, and the well completion report, as required, on forms furnished by the District.

-(c) All permitted wells, new or existing, shall be required to install a flow meter that is in compliance with District Meter Standards.
-Wells drilled and completed after the effective date of these rules must be constructed with a sufficient clear run of 10 pipe diameters upstream and 5 pipe diameters downstream of the flow meter, or in a sufficient manner to meet the manufactures installation specifications of the flow meter.
-This rule applies to all permitted wells, including water wells used for oil and gas exploration or production purposes.
+The owner of a well exempted under Subsection (a) or (b) of Texas Water Code §36.117 is required to register the well in accordance with District Rule 5. - (b) No person shall produce water from any well hereafter drilled and equipped within the District, except that is necessary to the drilling and testing of such well and equipment unless, or until, the District has been furnished an accurate driller's log, any electronic log, and the well completion report, as required, on forms furnished by the District. - (c) All wells, new or existing, producing more than 35 gallons per minute shall be required to install a flow meter that is in compliance with District Meter Standards.
+All new wells drilled and completed after the effective date of these rules must be constructed with a sufficient clear run of 10 pipe diameters upstream and 5 pipe diameters downstream of the flow meter, or in a sufficient manner to meet the manufactures installation specifications of the flow meter. - (d) At the beginning of each calendar year or pumping season, operators shall submit a Meter Compliance Form, furnished by the District, stating each of his/her meters meet District Meter Standards and provide a photograph of the initial meter register display and gallons per minute indicator.